 Even better than joining Facebook groups is setting one of your own up!
 This helps you to create a community of your own, build that all important credibility and adds another platform for you to promote your thang.

-If you want to join a FREE group of like-minded hopeful entrepreneurs who are building a biz so they can quit their 9-5 for good and spend more time doing the things they love, then come on over to Business Class.
+If you want to join a FREE group of like-minded hopeful entrepreneurs who are building a biz so they can quit their 9-5 for good and spend more time doing the things they love, then come on over to my Facebook group, Business Class.
 You'd be most welcome!

 You may be wondering how on earth reading someone else's blog will increase YOUR traffic.
 There are a couple of ways in fact!